websanco/liferay-learn/docs/dxp/latest/en/process-automation/workflow/developer-guide/working-with-workflow-context.md

 serviceContext.setAttribute("customAttributeKey", "customAttributeValue");
 ```

-To get the attribute in the workflow definition, retrieve the `ServioceContext` from the `workflowcontext`, the get the attribute using its key:
+To get the attribute in the workflow definition, retrieve the `ServiceContext` from the `workflowcontext`, the get the attribute using its key:

 ```groovy
 import com.liferay.portal.kernel.service.ServiceContext;